 Been involved in a car crash that wasn’t your fault?
 Click on the link above to learn more.

 Horse Riding Accident Claims FAQs

 How common are horse riding accidents?

 As outlined by the British Horse Society, new statistics have revealed nearly two horses a week are being killed on UK roads, with 845 incidents involving horses and drivers reported to The British Horse Society last year.
-It was also stated that in the last year alone, 87 horses and 4 people have been tragically killed whilst riding on the roads and 73% of occurrences reported occurred due to vehicles passing by too closely.
+It was also stated that in the last year alone, 87 horses and 4 people had been tragically killed whilst riding on the roads, and 73% of occurrences reported occurred due to vehicles passing by too closely.